 We have designed a completely portable system, by putting lithium ion batteries inside the ROV and controller.
 With batteries on-board, there is no power going down the tether, reducing the diameter and potential drag or need to bring along a generator to your dive site.

-Our DTG2 models, will have between 6 – 8 hours of working on a 1.5 hour battery charge.
+Our DTG3 models, will operate up to 8 hours on a 1.5 hour battery charge.
 For a typical inspection, you will likely get a full day’s work out of one battery charge.
-The DTX2 line of ROVs will operate up to 6 hours on a 1.5 hour charge.
+The REVOLUTION ROV will operate up to 8 hours on a 3 hour charge.
 With lithium ion batteries, there is no harm in giving your ROV a quick charge before your dive, you do not need to drain the batteries completely and then recharge completely.

-Our ROVs have a full colour 700 HD camera, designed for low light with 0.001 lux.
+Deep Trekker ROVs are constructed with a built-in 4k UHD camera, designed for low light with 0.001 lux.
 The camera rotates around the entire body of the ROV 270 degrees.
 Allowing you to look up, down, behind as you drive the ROV.
-You may also upgrade the internal camera to 4K recording.

 The camera is a low light 0.001 lux camera with a LED flood light.
 So it does just as well as a diver would in the water.
 You would be surprised how well you can see once the ROV is down there.
 Options for sonar systems will expand your abilities in murky waters.

 Deep Trekker ROVs are come standard with built-in lighting that track with the internal camera.The DTG3 has two sets of internal lights and has the option for external auxiliary lighting.
 The REVOLUTION is fitted with 4 tracking lights and two flood-lights fixed to the bottom of the ROV.

 The Deep Trekker weather-proof controller has various ports on the back.
 One is for a micro SD card.
 Record all of your dives directly on the controller.
 The other ports are mini HDMI, ethernet and two USBs.